Mercury13/unicodia/develop.md

 * Compile and run AutoBuilder.
 * Move UcAuto.cpp to Unicodia/Uc.
 * Compile Unicodia.
-* Then you need to recreate working directory, symlinking all files/folders existing in original Unicodia.
+* Then you need to recreate the working directory, symlinking all files/folders existing in original Unicodia.
 * Congratulations!
 You can now run Unicodia directly from Qt Creator!

 # Hidden commands